 Be Honest and Fair

 Honesty and fairness goes a long way.
-By providing honest feedback you are preventing obstacles that may arise because of dishonesty, lies and biases.
+By providing honest evaluations you are preventing obstacles that may arise because of dishonesty, lies and biases.
 Fairness encourage you to weigh an individuals’ ability based upon the environment and supports honest feedback.
+Students must be able to trust you and honesty will help you to achieve this.

 Provide Timely Feedback